UK May industrial output jumps on oil boost, but manufacturing weak

-LONDON, July 7 British industrial output unexpectedly rose thanks to strong oil and gas production but manufacturing fell, underscoring a challenge for finance minister George Osborne before Wednesday's budget statement.
+LONDON British industrial output unexpectedly rose thanks to strong oil and gas production but manufacturing fell, underscoring a challenge for Chancellor George Osborne before Wednesday's budget statement.

 Industrial output rose by a monthly 0.4 percent in May, official figures showed on Tuesday, beating all forecasts from economists in a Reuters poll who had predicted a drop of 0.2 percent.